Animal Care Committee (ACC)

 Scientific and Pedagogical Merit

 Research projects must have independent scientific merit review, also known as peer review, before ethical approval can be granted.
 Similarly, teaching protocols require assessment for pedagogical merit before animal ethics approval can be granted.
-See the Pedagogical Merit Assessment form; and the review for scientific merit (research) section for more details.
+See the review for scientific merit (research) and pedagogical merit sections for more details.
 These preliminary stages set the stage for ethical review, as a protocol can only go forth to the Animal Care Committee if it is assessed by independent peers to advance or transmit knowledge.

 Memorial's Terms of Reference are currently undergoing update and review.
 A revised document will be published in 2013.

-The University Veterinarian and the Clinical Veterinarian are agents for the Animal Care Committee as they conduct rounds, complete animal health records, assess animal well-being.
+The University Veterinarian and the Clinical Veterinarian are representatives for the Animal Care Committee as they conduct rounds, complete animal health records, assess animal well-being.